 Your attorney can help you understand which damages are available in your case and how much those damages should be worth.
 Keep in mind that pain and suffering damages are typically unavailable in an insurance claim, so you may need to file your case in court to be able to claim these damages at all.
 The same is true with punitive damages; an insurance company or at-fault person is not going to want to pay damages as punishment unless a court orders them to do so.

-Determining Fault and Liability in a Maryland Personal Injury Lawsuit
+Determining Fault and Liability in a Personal Injury Lawsuit in Maryland

 Ultimately, it is up to the jury to decide your case in a trial.
 Judges typically decide the legal questions in an injury lawsuit, but the jury determines which facts are true.
 This includes deciding whether they believe your claims about how you were injured and deciding how much they think your injuries are worth.
 Your attorney can help argue for you in the closing arguments of your case, wrapping up all of the details and urging the jury to rule in your favor.